deniszanin/deniszanin.github.io/README.md

 About me
 =========

 Hey all!
 I'm Denis Zanin, journalist and developer.
-Don't want to bore u with 'about' statements, so, check out [about.md](/about) and [contact.md](/contatc) for more info.
+Honestly, I don't want to bore you with long 'abouts' statements, so, check out [about.md](/about) and [contact.md](/contact) for a complete info about me.

 About this blog
 ----------------